-When stripping formatting and pasting into LibreOffice, OpenOffice, or Apple TextEdit, they unfortunately always convert text to Times New Roman 12 pt (or equivalent), and don't have any version of Word's "Merge Formatting" — so you can still paste, but you may still have to manually fix things like font, size and spacing.
+When stripping formatting and pasting into LibreOffice, OpenOffice, or Apple TextEdit, they unfortunately always convert text to Times New Roman 12 pt (or equivalent), and don’t have anything similar to Word’s “Merge Formatting” — so you can still paste, but you may still have to manually fix things like font, font size and line spacing.

 What does “smart” superscript/subscript do?

 It preserves superscripts and subscripts only if we can detect them as part of a basic equation or mathematical expression.
-Otherwise we discard them (useful for stripping footnotes).
+Otherwise they’re discarded (useful for stripping footnotes).

-When I paste from a PDF, why don't I get any formatting at all?
+When I paste from a PDF, why don’t I get any formatting?

 Most PDF readers only copy plain text to the clipboard, not formatting like bold or italics.
-This includes PDF's opened by Chrome, Firefox, Edge, and Adobe Acrobat Reader.
+This includes Chrome, Firefox, Edge, and Adobe Acrobat Reader.

 Yes.
-On a mobile device with a camera, if you use the "upload" link on the page, it will give you the option of taking a photo directly.
-You can then copy and paste that into whatever other app you're using, such as Google Docs or your e-mail app.
+On a mobile device with a camera, using the “upload” link on the “image to text” tab will give you the option of taking a photo directly.
+You can then copy and paste the resulting text into whatever other mobile app you’re using, such as Google Docs or your e-mail app.

-Also, if you have a Mac and an iPhone (or iPad), then you can take advantage of Apple's Universal Clipboard, which shares a clipboard between the two devices.
-You can use this to either copy a photo straight from your Camera app and paste it into Pastemagic on your Mac, or take the photo from within Pastemagic on your iPhone or iPad, copy the text, and the paste that text into the desired program on your Mac.
+Alternatively, if you have a Mac and an iPhone or iPad, you can take advantage of Apple’s Universal Clipboard which shares a clipboard between devices.
+You can copy a photo straight from the Camera app and paste it into Pastemagic on your Mac, or take the photo from within Pastemagic on your iPhone or iPad, copy the text, and then paste that text into the desired program on your Mac.

 Which image formats does Pastemagic support?

 Pastemagic supports clipboard images in JPEG, PNG and GIF format.
-Pastemagic also supports images wrapped in HTML (e.g. when copying an image from Google Docs) as well as links to images (e.g. when right-clicking on an image and selecting "Copy Image Address" in Chrome).
+Pastemagic also supports images wrapped in HTML (e.g. when copying an image from Google Docs) as well as links to images.

 Why isn’t my image-to-text (OCR) working well?

-Our OCR engine requires horizontal text on a perfectly even background, with sufficient contrast between characters and background.
+The OCR engine requires horizontal text on an even background, with sufficient contrast between characters and background.